chriseaton/rhino/README.md

 **Kind**: instance method of [<code>Query</code>](#Query)
 **Throws**:

+- Error if the `name` argument is falsey.
+- Error if the `name` argument is not a string.
-- Error if the name has already been specified or is not specified as a string.
+- Error if the `name` argument has already been specified or is not specified as a string.
-- Error if the type is not specified.
+- Error if the `type` argument is falsey.

 | Param | Type | Description |